 Stop by the St. Augustine Premium Outlets where you can find stores like Ann Taylor, Banana Republic, Brooks Brothers, Coach and more.
 You can also see some high-end outlet shopping at stores like Gucci, Saks Fifth Avenue and Michael Kors at the St. Augustine Outlets.

-Guide to St. Augustine Activites for the Kids
+Guide to St. Augustine Activities for the Kids

 Next hit the St. Augustine Alligator Farm Zoological Park.
 There are daily wildlife shows for the whole family to enjoy as well as the Crocodile Crossing zip line tour which will have you flying over the zoo.
 There are more than Alligators to enjoy there; they have many species of birds, reptiles and mammals to enjoy like the Lemurs of Madagascar.